MTBS ISP Cloud

 Job Queue

 Long-running operations (ONU provisioning, OLT sync, bulk operations, report generation) run as background jobs so the web interface stays responsive.
+You can monitor all jobs from the Job Queue page.

 | Type | Description | Created By | Duration | Status |